innovyze/Open-Source-Support/01 InfoWorks ICM/01 Ruby/01 InfoWorks/0060  - ODIC and SQL, Ruby  Scripts for Importing InfoSewer to ICM/Step01_readme.md

 3. Import the file MANHOLE.CSV in the IEDB folder using the ODIC and the CFG file Step01a_InfoSewer_Manhole_csv.cfg

 What should you expect to see on the GeoPlan of ICM?
 The node, the x, y, each node now has a user_text_10 of Manhole if it was a Manhole in InfoSewer.
 The Wet Wells remain as WW.
-Manholes also have the manhole information table which is imported to the user text field of each imported manhole.
+Manholes also have the manhole information table which is imported to the user text fields of each imported manhole.
 Note, import by Asset ID after the nodes are first imported.

 ![Alt text](image-26.png)

-4. Use the SQL script Create_Subcatchments to create Dummy Subcatchments for the loading of DWF from InfoSewer
+4. Use the SQL script Create_Subcatchments to create dummy subcatchments for the loading of DWF from InfoSewer

 ![Alt text](./media/image-27.png)

-5. Use the Model tool Create dummy boundaries to make the polygons for the newly created Subcatchments
+5. Use the model tool Create dummy boundaries to make the polygons for the newly created subcatchments

 ![Alt text](./media/image-28.png)

-Node ID.
-X, Y have been imported and dummy subcatchments exist
+Node ID and X-Y coordinates have been imported and dummy subcatchments exist

 ![Alt text](./media/image-29.png)